jrab89/number_theory_talk/slides.md

 931494239018213879217671164956287190498687010073391086436351

 ???
-Something else that is interesting about Mersenne Primes is that the 11 largest known prime numbers are Mersenne Primes.
+Another cool thing about Mersenne Primes is that the 11 largest known prime numbers are all Mersenne Primes, they can all be written in the form of 2 to some power minus 1.
+This huge number, and I'm not going to even try to pronounce any of its over 22 million digits, was discovered in January this year by the Great Internet Mersenne Prime Search.
+It is the largest known prime number.
-This one, was discovered in January this year by the Great Internet Mersenne Prime Search, which is a public distributed computing project devoted to finding Mersenne Primes.
+The Great Internet Mersenne Prime Search is a public distributed computing project devoted to finding Mersenne Primes.

 ---